owlcms/blue-owl-biy/README.md

 Copyright Scott González.
 Released under the terms of the ISC license.

-Buid-it-yourself files and layouts are Copyright Jean-François Lamy, Released under the terms of the ISC license.
+Build-it-yourself files and layouts are Copyright Jean-François Lamy, Released under the terms of the ISC license.